awsdocs/amazon-kinesis-data-firehose-developer-guide/doc_source/index.md

-# Amazon Kinesis Firehose Developer Guide
+# Amazon Kinesis Data Firehose Developer Guide

 -----
 *****Copyright &copy; 2018 Amazon Web Services, Inc. and/or its affiliates.
 All rights reserved.*****